seohyeon0322/CS492_pose-script/README.md

 Few environment setups are required(python, torch, torchtext, nltk, etc), and downloading dataset is also required.
 Since dataset(AMASS, REPL, SMPL-H, GloVe pretrained words) are huge, it was impossible to upload at repo.

+## To see our results
+If you want to see our results, you can run below commands in /posescript/src/text2pose `bash test_script.sh -c gen_glovebigru_vocA1H1_dataA1 (for A1)` `bash test_script.sh -c gen_glovebigru_vocA1H1_dataH1 (for H1)` We saved our final model so if you can type the command, you can see the results we made.

 ## Extra Demo Results
 In this section, we show our demo on retrieval and generative tasks.
 By typing sentences that describes human pose, our models suggest conditioned human poses.